 Charles COTCHING is farming in Burcott at the time of the 1851 census (213 acres employing 11 labourers).
 The Cotching family may have had farm connections in Wing prior to this – a Robert Cotchings of Linslade had married an ADAMS (of Burcott House Farm fame) girl in 1768, and there are some insolvent debtors papers held at the Centre for Buckinghamshire Studies regarding (the same?)
 Robert Cotching, dealer of cattle formerly of Burcott but of Linslade in 1801 when the papers are dated.

 Widowed 34-year-old Eliza EMERY is in the 1851 census with 105 acres and employing 5 labourers, one of whom is James GREEN.

 HELEY Brothers are listed in the 1869 directory – this would be James William and Thomas Somes, in their early 30s at this time.
 The various generations of Heley men had fingers in the agricultural pie throughout Wing – James’ son Arthur Somes later took over Burcott Hall Farm.

 Widow Sophia PRENTICE appears in the 1861 census farming 136 acres and employing 3 men and 2 boys.
-In 1855 Sophia's husband Thomas is recorded as a farmer of Burcott when baptising their daughter, however he was perhaps more famous in Wing as proprietor of the Red Lion.
+In 1855 Sophia’s husband Thomas is recorded as a farmer of Burcott when baptising their daughter, however he was perhaps better known in Wing as proprietor of the Red Lion.
 Thomas was the eldest son of John Prentice senr of Waterloo farm in Ascott but he clearly farmed separately to the rest of his family.